 - chronic inflammatory disorders

-VNS is also an emerging treatment for migraine headaches — it may prevent them from occurring or relieve ongoing pain.
+VNS is also an emerging treatment for migraine headaches — it may prevent them from occurring or

 Many people believe that, by stimulating the vagus nerve, tragus and daith piercings could help relieve migraine pain and prevent the headaches from developing.